dchiquito/girder-4-pyppeteer-test/docs/setup.md

 When you run this test, you should see a `test_screenshot.png` appear in your project root.
 (Note that running with `PYPPETEER_BROWSER_HEADLESS=0` is generally a much better debugging tool, though.)

-## Handling log ins
+## Handling logins
-We now have a web site to test and a browser to test it with, but there is one more snag you will probably encounter: log ins.
+We now have a website to test and a browser to test it with, but there is one more snag you will probably encounter: logins.
 Girder 4 apps generally use `oauth2_provider` to handle logins, where the web server delegates to the API server to arbitrate the login process.
 For `oauth2_provider`, this means you need an OAuth Application model saved in the database which is configured for your specific frontend.
 Also, different applications have different login UX: OAuth2 providers are different, buttons are different, and signup policies are different.
 Furthermore, you may want to test different users being logged in to different browsers at different times and in different ways.

 There is no general solution to this problem, but girder-pytest-pyppeteer does provide some tools to help you solve it yourself.